llgneuroresearch/CTbet-Docker/README.md

 - Output

-Create an output folder where the CT scans without the skull will be saved.
+Create an output folder where the brain masks will be saved.

 - Command line